Millardiang/weewx-divumwx/README.md

 Once you’ve reviewed everything, if you enter “y,” the installation will proceed; otherwise, entering “n” will exit the script.

 The script will proceed and inform you of the steps as they are completed.
+Then run reports to get a head start

+      #run reports
+      weectl report run

 You’ve completed the command-line Python installation.
 The next step is to visit the DivumWX Skin's home page and start the web-based initial setup.

-* When the installation process completes, restart WeeWX and from command line run: -

-      # Activate the WeeWX virtual environment
-      source ~/weewx-venv/bin/activate
-      # Run all enabled reports:
-      weectl report run

 This will allow some of the required variable data to be generated immediately without having to wait for the next report generation interval.

 * You can now test that the template is working by opening it up in your browser.